-Make your party less boring with small batch Sparkling Pomegranate Punch using prosecco for the bubbly factor!
-Recipe for a non-alcoholic pomegranate punch also included.
+Make your party less boring with Pomegranate Punch using prosecco for the bubbly factor!
+Recipe for a non alcoholic punch also included.

 It’s hard to believe I squeezed out another year’s worth of content, but thankfully there are endless recipe ideas with more to come in the future.

-What better way to end the year than with a sparkling cocktail?
+What better way to end the year than with a sparkling cocktail like this Pomegranate Punch?
 Especially since my New Year’s Eve is always so boring.

 I stay overnight at my parents, eat bacon cheese ball, and drink sparkling grape juice.